• Skip to main content

 Instructions

-• Boil water and spices: In a small saucepan over medium-high heat, combine water and ginger, cardamom, fennel, cloves, cinnamon, black pepper, and salt.
-Bring the water to a gentle boil.
+• Boil water and spices: In a small saucepan over medium-high heat, combine water, ginger, fennel seeds, cinnamon stick, cardamom pods, cloves, and black peppercorn.
+Bring the water to a boil.
 Simmer for 5 minutes to allow the water to infuse the flavors from the ingredients.

 • Strain and serve: Using a fine-mesh strainer, divide the chai into two cups.
 Serve immediately.